sasjonge/alexa-chatbot/README.md

 The main.py script uses the alexa-client to create a simple alexa-chatbot (fully text in- and output).
 It uses the simple-tts to create the input audio for the AVS and the SpeechRecognition-Library to transcribe the answer.
 Therefore, the time of the response is quite high and its quality depends on the speech recognition.

 **NOTE**: This script is a modification of the main.py script in the [ewenchou/alexa-tts-demo](https://github.com/ewenchou/alexa-tts-demo) Github repository.
-All thanks goues to [ewenchou](https://github.com/ewenchou) for his nice tools
+All thanks goes to [ewenchou](https://github.com/ewenchou) for his nice tools

 # Prerequisites